adamghill/dj-angles/docs/source/installation.md

 ## Template Tags

 `dj-angles` includes regular Django template tags that can be used even if not using the `dj-angles` template loader.
-However, it must be registered so the template tags can be found.

 ```python
 # settings.py